 Each user can make one reservation for each three-day period.
 For example, if a user makes a reservation for a Friday arrival (valid Friday through Sunday), the user won’t be able to make a second reservation for an arrival that Friday, Saturday, or Sunday.
 The reservation holder must be in the arriving vehicle and show photo ID at the entrance station.

 Peak-hours reservations are valid for three consecutive days (including arrival date).

 If you don't have computer access, you can call 877/444-6777 to make a reservation.

 In-Park Camping, Lodging, or Vacation Rentals

 If you have a reservation for one of the following, you do not need an additional reservation.
-You still pay the $35/car entrance fee upon arrival (credit card only) unless you have an annual or lifetime pass.The overnight vehicle permit you receive will be valid for seven consecutive days for unlimited entries.
-Your overnight vehicle permit is valid for seven days starting on the date of your campground or lodging reservation.
+You still pay the $35-per-car entrance fee upon arrival (credit card only) unless you have an annual or lifetime pass.
+Your reservation for in-park lodging or camping, a Half Dome permit, or a wilderness permit allows you to enter the park 24 hours per day for the duration of your reservation or for three days (whichever is longer).

 Wilderness or Half Dome Permits